node-schedule/node-schedule/README.md

 ## Copyright and license

-node-schedule is copyright 2011-2015 Matt Patenaude.
+node-schedule is Copyright 2015 Matt Patenaude.

 Licensed under the **[MIT License] [license]**.